Contact center vs call center: Learn 8 key differences

 3. Unified customer data & consistent experience.

 When your business is present and reachable across the channels, it’s bound to gather a lot of customer data.
-Omnichannel tools or software that’s connected through integrations can easily give you a 360-degree view of all customers, and serve them better in the long run.
+Omnichannel support platforms or software that’s connected through integrations can easily give you a 360-degree view of all customers, and serve them better in the long run.

 Such tools also allow for making the whole customer experience more consistent, which gives customers more freedom to choose communication channels as they please and still be offered consistent support.